international employment law firm alliance L&E Global

 As employers are not prohibited from having more generous sick pay schemes than the statutory minimum requirements set out above, employers can and do often supplement statutory sick pay with company sick pay for a specified period (which varies depending on the company, industry/sector, etc.).

 Updated Protected Disclosures Legislation: Ireland’s protected disclosures/whistleblowing framework, which has been in place since 2014, was substantially overhauled by the Protected Disclosures (Amendment) Act 2022, which came into operation on 1 January 2023 (See 6.
 Whistle-blower Laws).
-One of the key changes under the new legislation is that, with effect from 1 January 2023, private sector employers with 250 (or more) employees are now obliged to establish internal reporting channels and procedures for the making of protected disclosures.
-Similarly, public bodies and organisations in certain sectors are required to have the reporting channels and procedures in place from 1 January 2023 (such sectors include financial services, products and markets and the prevention of money laundering and terrorist financing, transport safety and the protection of the environment).
-Private sector employers with between 50 and 249 employees have until 17 December 2023 to establish the reporting channels and procedures.
+With effect from 17 December 2023, private sector employers with 50 (or more) employees are now obliged to establish internal reporting channels and procedures for the making of protected disclosures.
+Similarly, public bodies and organisations in certain sectors are required to have the reporting channels and procedures in place from 17 December 2023 (such sectors include financial services, products and markets and the prevention of money laundering and terrorist financing, transport safety and the protection of the environment).
+Work Life Balance and Miscellaneous Provisions Act 2023: This legislation transposes an EU Directive on work-life balance for parents and carers and introduces some significant new rights aimed at allowing employees to improve their work-life balance, family life and caring responsibilities.
+The main points of the legislation are summarised below.

 • a right to request flexible working arrangements for parents and carers for caring purposes e.g. an adjustment to an employee’s working hours or patterns, including through the use of remote working arrangements, flexible working schedules or reduced working hours.
 The legislation sets out a statutory process for an employee to follow when making such a request, and for an employer to follow when dealing with such a request.
+Employers also have to follow the Code.

 • the introduction of 5 days of paid leave per year for those who are suffering or at risk of domestic violence (see Any Other Required or Typically Provided Leaves);